ZarehD/AspNetStatic/Readme.md

 - You can directly specify the pathname of the file to be generated for routes you add to the `PageResources` collection (see `OutFile` property).
 The only requirement is that the specified path be relative to the destination root folder.
 If you do not specify a value for `OutFile`, the pathname for the generated file will be determined as demonstrated below.
 - You can specify route parameters for routes you add to the `PageResources` collection.
 The route parameters are treated as part of the route, and are used in constructing the output file pathname.
 - You can specify a query string for routes you add to the `PageResources` collection (see `Query` property).
 You can specify the same `Route` with different `Query` values, but you will need to specify a unique `OutFile` value for each instance of that route.
-- You can skip content optimization<sup>1</sup> or choose a specific optimizer type for routes you add to the `PageResources` collection (see `OptimizerType` property).
-The default optimizer type setting, `OptimizerType.Auto`, automatically selects the appropriate optimizer.
+- You can skip content optimization<sup>1</sup> or choose a specific optimizer type for routes you add to the `PageResources` collection (see `OptimizationType` property).
+The default optimizer type setting, `OptimizationType.Auto`, automatically selects the appropriate optimizer.
 - You can set the encoding for content written to output files for routes you add to the `PageResources` collection (see `OutputEncoding` property).
 Default is UTF8.

-> NOTE: All of the above also applies to routes for CSS, JavaScript, and binary (e.g. image) files specified in the `OtherResources` collection property.
+> :bulb: All of the above also applies to routes for CSS, JavaScript, and binary (e.g. image) files specified in the `OtherResources` collection property.

 > 1: Content optimization options apply only when content optimization is enabled.
 Please see the __Content Optimization__ section below for details.

 ### Routes vs. Generated Static Files (page resources)

-> Assumes the following:
+> #### Assumes the following:
 >  - Resource Type: PageResource
 >  - Destination root: "__C:\MySite__"
 >  - OutFile: __null, empty, or whitespace__